jsoref/cacti/README.md

 ### Check out the Cacti Group's Official YouTube channel

-If you would have any ideas for videos or would like to contibute let us know !
+If you would have any ideas for videos or would like to contribute let us know !

 [Cacti Official Youtube Channel](https://www.youtube.com/channel/UC6ROmUGuuLa9BdHWzvGSY1w)